blobotic/notes_public/european_history/2_renaissance.md

 - arts and architecture reflected an increasing worldliness: it was a function of the arts to convey a reality and objectiveness, but also to be idealized by the artist's individual feeling
 - architecture diverged from the Gothic cathedrals of the Middle Ages
 	- architects preferred Greco-Roman principles of design (symmetrical arrangements of doors and windows, the classical column, the arch and the dome)
-	- more publics nonreligious buildings were built
+	- more public nonreligious buildings were built
 	- town houses built by wealthy merchants
 	- gardens and terraces
 - sculpture emerged as an independent and free-standing art